CiscoDevNet/python-viptela/docs/source/index.rst

 Welcome to Python viptela's documentation!
 ==========================================

-`python-viptela` provides a PYthon SDK for interacting with Cisco SDWAN (formerly Viptela).
+`python-viptela` provides a Python SDK for interacting with Cisco SDWAN (formerly Viptela).

 .. toctree::
    :maxdepth: 2